kedro-org/kedro/docs/source/deployment/amazon_emr_serverless.md

 ## Overview of Approach

-This approach creates a custom Docker image for EMR Serverless to package dependencies and manage the runtime environment.
+This approach creates a custom Docker image for EMR Serverless to package dependencies and manage the runtime environment, and follows these steps:

-It involves the following steps:

-- Package the Kedro project to install it on all EMR Serverless worker nodes. `kedro package` can be used for this, and the resultant `.whl` file is used for installation.
+- Packaging the Kedro project to install it on all EMR Serverless worker nodes. `kedro package` can be used for this, and the resultant `.whl` file is used for installation.
-- Use a custom Python version instead of the default Python installed on EMR Serverless.
+- Using a custom Python version instead of the default Python installed on EMR Serverless.
 In the example, [pyenv](https://github.com/pyenv/pyenv) is used for installing the custom Python version.
-- How to run a job on EMR Serverless specifying Spark properties.
+- Running a job on EMR Serverless specifying Spark properties.
 This is needed to use the custom Python and provide an entrypoint script that accepts command line arguments for running Kedro.

 Here is an example Dockerfile that can be used: